juliecurran3/Yarn-App/README.md

 # Yarn-App
-This is an app to keep track of what color and brand of yarn one has.
+This is a menu driven database backed application to keep track of what color and brand of yarn one has.
 I can see myself adding on to this project to include other attributes including fiber and weight.